TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 13/Nehemiah 13.31.md

 ---

-and for the wood-offering, at times appointed, and for the first-fruits.
-Remember me, O my God, for good.
+and for the wood offering, at times appointed, and for the first fruits.
+Remember me, my God, for good.